Strategy Without Support | Why Teacher Burnout Is a Strategic Failure

 There’s a persistent myth in education that centralised resources stifle creativity.
 The truth is that high-quality, editable materials don’t restrict autonomy—they protect it.
 When teachers are given the tools to build on, rather than start from zero, they spend more time refining practice and less time reinventing wheels.
 That’s not bureaucratic—that’s strategic.

-Misdiagnosing the Burnout Problem
+Misdiagnosing the Teacher Burnout Problem

 The Educator article hints at a deeper truth: the problem isn’t teacher resistance.
 It’s system resistance.
 We’ve become oddly comfortable with ambitious strategies that have no backend support.